Buying a home can be an exciting time, and it comes with a lot of paperwork, including purchasing an insurance policy.

 Can you get homeowners insurance without an inspection?

-Do you need homeowners insurance if you paid off your mortgage?
+Do you need homeowners insurance if your house is paid off?

 You’re not required to keep homeowners insurance once you’ve paid off your mortgage, but it’s a good idea to maintain coverage.
 Without coverage, you’d have to pay out of pocket to fix any damage to your home if you don’t have homeowners insurance, which could get quite costly.